U.S. Route 98 in Florida

 U.S. Route 98 (US 98) is a major east-west thoroughfare through the U.S. state of Florida.
-Spanning 670.959 mi, it connects Pensacola and the Alabama/Florida state line to the west with Palm Beach and the Atlantic coast in the east.
+Spanning 670.959 mi, it connects Pensacola and the Alabama state line to the west with Palm Beach and the Atlantic coast in the east.
 It is the longest US road (and the longest route of any kind) in Florida, as well as the longest US road in any state east of the Mississippi River.

 It was established in 1933 as a route between Pensacola and Apalachicola, and has since been extended eastward across the Florida Peninsula and westward into Mississippi.
 It runs along much of the Gulf Coast between Mobile, Alabama and Crystal River, Florida, including extensive sections closely following the coast eastward from the Alabama-Florida state line to St. Marks.

-Within Florida, US 98 is marked as an east–west road from the Alabama-Florida border to Perry.
+Within Florida, US 98 is marked as an east–west road from the Alabama state line to Perry.
 Throughout most of the Florida Peninsula, the road is marked as a north–south road, but directions return to east–west on the northeast shore of Lake Okeechobee.

 As is the case with all Florida roads with federal designations, the entirety of US 98 has a hidden Florida Department of Transportation designation: